 Why do I get calculation inconsistencies?

-Calculation inconsistencies (or rounding errors) occur when figures from your PDF do not add up correctly in our Excel Template due to roundings - for instance writing 2 + 2 = 5 in your PDF instead of 2.3 + 2.4 = 4.7.
+Calculation inconsistencies (or rounding inconsistencies) occur when figures from your report use roundings - for instance writing 2 + 2 = 5 in your report instead of 2.3 + 2.4 = 4.7.

-Rounding errors occur when your reporting includes an erroneous calculation which happens as a result of roundings.
+Rounding inconsistencies occur when your report includes an erroneous calculation which happens as a result of roundings.
 While roundings are an accepted accounting principle, they still produce errors when used in XBRL.

 If you for instance want to report the following: